kairos-io/kairos-docs/content/en/docs/Examples/core.md

 ## Getting started

 To begin using Kairos core images as an installer, you'll need to start by using the artifacts from the [Kairos core](https://github.com/kairos-io/kairos/releases) repository.
-These images do not include the Kubernetes engine, so you'll need to configure the container image you want to deploy in the `install.image` field of your cloud config file.
+These images do not include the Kubernetes engine, so you'll need to configure the container image you want to deploy in the `install.source` field of your cloud config file.
 A list of available images can be found in [our support matrix]({{< relref "../reference/image_matrix/" >}}).

 For example, let's say you want to use a standard image.
 Your cloud config file might look something like this: